dilyabareeva/quanda/CONTRIBUTING.md

 ### Commit Messages

 Please make sure to write clear and concise commit messages in the [Angular commit message format](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits).
+For breaking changes that reflect in the API, please use exclamation mark in the commit tag, for example ```feat!``` or ```chore!```.

 ### Code Style